brpo01/aws-cloud-solution/aws-cloud.md

     - Select Image and click Create Image
     - Give the AMI a name

-- Prepare Launch Template for Nginx
+- Prepare Launch Template for Bastion
   - From EC2 Console, click Launch Templates from the left pane
   - Choose the Bastion AMI
   - Select the instance type (t2.micro)